 The government is rolling out a three-phase distribution plan to ensure the administration is prepared to receive, store and administer COVID-19 vaccines as soon as they are available.
 It focuses first on vulnerable populations, those at greatest risk of COVID-19 and severe illness, and those who care for them.
+The chart below outlines the plan from Ontario.

-Phase 1 Phase 2 Phase 3 High-risk population vaccination (early doses) arly doses will be available for: Residents, staff, essential caregivers (including family caregivers) and other employees in congregate living settings for seniors Health care workers, including hospital employees, staff who work or study in hospitals and health care personnel Adults in First Nations, Métis and Inuit populations Adult recipients of chronic home health care <section-header><section-header></section-header></section-header> Ceneral population immunization People aged 79 to 60, decreasing the age limit by five-years: 79 to 75 years 74 to 70 years 69 to 65 years 64 to 60 years People aged 60 to 16 years who are clinically extremely vulnerable would go first and then the general population from 59 to 18 years <section-header><section-header></section-header></section-header>
+Phase 1 Phase 2 Phase 3 High-risk population vaccination (early doses) Early doses will be available for: Residents, staff, essential caregivers (including family caregivers) and other employees in congregate living settings for seniors Health care workers, including hospital employees, staff who work or study in hospitals and health care personnel Adults in First Nations, Métis and lnuit populations Adult recipients of chronic home health care <text><section-header><list-item><list-item><list-item></list-item></list-item></list-item></section-header></text> Ceneral population immunization People aged 79 to 60, decreasing the age limit by five-years: 79 to 75 years 74 to 70 years 69 to 65 years 64 to 60 years People aged 60 to 16 years who are clinically extremely vulnerable would go first and then the general population from 59 to 18 years <section-header><section-header></section-header></section-header>